apple/swift-distributed-tracing-baggage-core/README.md

 ## Usage

-Please refer to [Swift Distributed Tracing Baggage](https://github.com/apple/swift-distributed-tracing-baggage) for the intended usage.
+Please refer to [Swift Distributed Tracing Baggage](https://github.com/apple/swift-distributed-tracing-baggage) for the intended usage, and detailed guidelines.

+Alternatively, please refer to the API documentation of the Baggage type.

 ## Contributing